obsidiansystems/ex-healthcare-claims-processing/README.md

 1. Build, then start the DAML Sandbox and Navigator.
 Type:
     ```shell
+    cd model
     daml start --sandbox-option --address=localhost
     ```
     The navigator will automatically open in new browser tab at http://localhost:7500.
 2. Once the sandbox has started, start the automation logic by starting triggers.
-Type:
+   In a new terminal back in the repo root, type:
     ```shell
     scripts/startTriggers.sh localhost 6865 target/healthcare-claims-processing-triggers.dar
     ```